Does your dog sometimes weirdly keep staring at the wall?

 Most dogs stare at the wall as a behavioral fact.
-Noise from outside, seeking attention from its owner or any abnormal activity can be the reasons.
-Though medical issues are also responsible.
-These medical issues are dog dementia, seizure problems, depression, sadness etc.
+Noise from outside, seeking attention from its owner, or any abnormal activity can be the reasons.
+However, medical issues are also responsible.
+These medical issues are dog dementia, seizure problems, depression, sadness, etc.

-Liked the overview?
+Like the overview?
 Superb!
-Then seat back tight and get on board to find out what could be the reasons why your dog stares at the wall.
+Then sit back tight and get on board to find out what could be the reasons why your dog stares at the wall.

 A dog might stare at the wall basically for two reasons.
-One is behavioral and another is a medical problem.
-Let’s look into both of these areas to know what is exactly wrong with your dog and how to get rid of it if it’s a problem.
+One is behavioral, and another is a medical problem.
+Let’s look into both of these areas to know what is wrong with your dog and how to get rid of it if it’s a problem.

 Sometimes dogs do this kind of stuff due to behavioral habits.
-It’s their natural instinct to figure things out.
-Sometimes they keep staring at the wall or sometimes they keep shaking their head.
-Though there are some reasons why they do it.
+It’s their instinct to figure things out.
+Sometimes they keep staring at the wall, or sometimes, they keep shaking their head.
+However, there are some reasons why they do it.
 Let’s find out.

 Dogs are well-known for having excellent hearing.
-It’s likely that your dog picks up on noise frequencies originating from the neighbor’s house or the street.
+Your dog likely picks up on noise frequencies from the neighbor’s house or the street.

-Because they can’t see anything, the dog may be attempting to figure out what’s making the noise by remaining motionless and staring at the wall.
+Because they can’t see anything, the dog may attempt to figure out what’s making the noise by remaining motionless and staring at the wall.

-The dog’s ears are a good predictor of whether he is looking because of noise.
-The dog’s ear is significantly more movable than the human’s, allowing the dog to optimize his or her hearing ability.
+The dog’s ears are a good predictor of whether he looks because of noise.
+The dog’s ear is significantly more movable than the human’s, allowing the dog to optimize their hearing ability.

 A Desire for Attention

-Dogs are extremely clever.
-If your dog suspects that staring at a wall or looking at you while pooping they may do so on purpose.
-They want elicit affection and attention from you,
+Dogs are incredibly clever.
+If your dog suspects staring at a wall or looking at you while pooping, they may do so on purpose.
+They want to elicit affection and attention from you,

-The sensing power of dogs is extremely sensitive.
-They can sense immediately if anything is going wrong around them.
+The sensing power of dogs is compassionate.
+They can immediately sense if anything is going wrong around them.
 They first try to find out what is wrong and where it is coming from.
-Staring at the wall might be a way to figure out specifically what is wrong around him.
+Staring at the wall might be a way to figure out precisely what is wrong around him.

 Many people say that dogs can sense paranormal activity or presence.
-Although there is no proof in science that something exists like this, it can be a myth as well.
+Although there is no scientific proof that something exists like this, it can also be a myth.

 Like people, animals also suffer from behavioral diseases.
-Some of them can be a reason behind why the dog keeps staring at the wall.
+Some of them can be why the dog keeps staring at the wall.
 Have a look at them here-

 Elderly dogs, like humans, can acquire dementia.
-Dog cerebral dysfunction syndrome, or CDS, is the term used for it.
-This condition is characterized by a dog looking at the wall or perhaps a dog staring at nothing.
+Dog cerebral dysfunction syndrome, or CDS, is used for it.
+This condition is characterized by a dog looking at the wall or staring at nothing.

 Dogs suffering from CDS may look confused, becoming bewildered in familiar environments.
-Affected dogs may roam aimlessly about the home or yard.
-The dog may become “trapped” in a corner or from behind furniture.
+Affected dogs may roam about the home or yard.
+The dog may become “trapped” in a corner or behind furniture.

-It is important to understand that, while beginning to pee or defecate inside may suggest a mental condition, it can also be due to a medical cause.
+It is essential to understand that, while beginning to pee or defecate inside may suggest a mental condition, it can also be due to a medical cause.

-While many people associate seizures with uncontrollable trembling and brief fainting, seizures may manifest in a number of ways.
+While many associate seizures with uncontrollable trembling and brief fainting, seizures may manifest in several ways.

-For example, acute or partial seizures might be quite modest, causing your dog to pause when standing up and looking off into space.
+For example, acute or partial seizures might be pretty modest, causing your dog to pause when standing up and looking into space.

 Depression or Scared